Avoider-Enforcer star games: Preliminaries

 \section{Preliminaries}

-Throughout this paper we use the following notation:
+Throughout this paper we use the following notation.

-A previously unclaimed edge is called a \emph{free} edge, or an \emph{available} edge.
+A previously unclaimed edge is called a \emph{free} edge.
 The act of claiming one free edge by one of the players is called a \emph{step}.
-In the strict game, Enforcer's $b$ (Avoider's $1$) successive steps are called a \emph{move}.
-In the monotone game, each move of Enforcer, respectively Avoider, consists of at least $b$, respectively $1$, steps.
+In the strict game, Enforcer's $b$ (respectively Avoider's $1$) successive steps are called a \emph{move}.
+In the monotone game, each move consists of at least $b$ steps, respectively at least one step.
 A \emph{round} in the game consists of one move of the first player (Avoider), followed by one move of the second player (Enforcer).
 Whenever one of the players claims an edge incident to some vertex $u$, we say that the player \emph{touched} $u$.

 Our graph-theoretic notation is standard and follows that of \cite{West}.
 In particular, throughout the paper $G$ stands for a simple graph with vertex set $V=V(G)$ and edge set $E=E(G)$.
-By $N_G(v)$ we denote the set of neighbours of a vertex $v$ in a graph $G$, i.e. $\{u \in V(G): (u,v) \in E(G)\}$.
-For any subset $U \subseteq V$ we say that an edge $(u,v) \in E$ lies \emph{inside} $U$ if $u,v \in U$.
-For any subset $U \subseteq V$ we denote by $G[U]$ the \emph{induced} graph on $U$, i.e. the graph with vertex set $U$ and edge set $\{(u,v) \in E:u,v \in U\}$.
-By $A_i$ and $F_i$ we denote the graphs with vertex set $V$, whose edges were claimed by Avoider, respectively Enforcer, in the first $i$ rounds.
-For any vertex $v\in V$, let $d_{A_i}(v)$ and $d_{F_i}(v)$ denote the degree of $v$ in $A_i$, respectively $F_i$.
-We sometimes omit the sub index $i$ when its value is clear, unknown, or unimportant.
-In these cases we also refer to $d_{A_i}(v)$ as the $A$-degree of $v$.
-The union of the two graphs $A_i$ and $F_i$ is called the \emph{global graph} and is denoted by $G_i$.
+For any subset $U \subseteq V$ we say that an edge $uv$ lies \emph{inside} $U$ if $u,v \in U$.
+For $i\geq 0$, we denote by $A_i$ and $E_i$ the graphs with vertex set $V$, whose edges were claimed by Avoider, respectively Enforcer, in the first $i$ rounds.
+For every vertex $v\in V$ and every $i \ge 0$, let $d_{A_i}(v)$ and $d_{E_i}(v)$ denote the degree of $v$ in $A_i$, respectively $E_i$.
+We sometimes omit the subindex $i$ when its value is clear or irrelevant.
+In these cases we also refer to $d_{A}(v)$ as the $A$-degree of $v$.
+Whenever we consider the end of the $i$th round for the case $i=0$, we simply refer to the beginning of the game, before any move was played.

+The set of all free edges at the end of the $i$th round is denoted by $F_i$.
+A free edge is called a \emph{threat} if it is incident to a vertex of $A$-degree $k-1$.

 For the sake of simplicity and clarity of presentation, no real effort has been made here to optimize the constants appearing in our results.
 We also omit floor and ceiling signs whenever these are not crucial.
 Our results are asymptotic in nature and whenever necessary we assume that $n$ is sufficiently large.
+We use $o(1)$ to denote a positive function of $n$, tending to zero as $n$ tends to infinity.